cypress-io/circleci-orb/docs/examples.md

 ## print-info

-It is useful to print information about the OS and found browsers using the "cypress info" command
+It is useful to print information about the OS and found browsers using the `cypress info` command.

 ```yaml
 version: 2.1